Common usages of JPROF are:

 java -agentlib:jprof=callflow,start classfile

-java -Xrunjprof:callflow,start,nometrics,objectinfo classfile
+java -agentlib:jprof=calltree,objectinfo,start classfile

 java -agentlib:jprof=callflow,start,record classfile

-To playback the results with JVMPI use:
+To playback the results, use:

 java -agentlib:jprof=playback=pid